What is Hypertension, what are the challenges, and does it qualify as a disabiity?

-There are no research findings or data which directly link any particular type of disability to hypertension risk.
-Persons with disability therefore face the same risk as the able-bodied.
+Currently, there are no research findings or data which directly link any particular type of disability to hypertension risk.
+People with disability, therefore, face the same risk as the able-bodied.

 Those with physical disabilities which limit their mobility should like everybody else keep fit by exercising and physiotherapy.
 This will minimize their risks of getting hypertension as a result of physical inactivity.

 Their physical inactivity could also link to constriction, clogging up of blood vessels and blood clots which can lead to hypertension.

-Complications associated with bowel movement and bladder control suffered by persons with disabilities are also hypertension risk factors.
-Such persons should keep such complications in check to minimize the risks of getting HBP.
+Complications associated with bowel movement and bladder control suffered by people with disabilities are also risk factors for hypertension.
+Such people should keep these complications in check to minimize the risks of getting HBP.

 Does Hypertension Qualify You for Disability Benefits?